VictoriaT87/shanganagh-cliffs-fc/README.md

   <br>

-- __Hero Image__
+### Landing Page

-  - The landing includes a photograph of the full team with a text overlay announcing that submissions are open to join the team for the next year.
+  - The landing includes a Hero Image of the full team with a text overlay announcing that submissions are open to join the team for the next year.
   - This section introduces the user to the Shanganagh Cliffs Football team.
 It also lets the user know that they can join the team and shows off their full kit and prominent sponsorship, to entice local businesses to sponsor the team.

 ![Landing Page](assets/documentation/landing-page.png)

 <br>

-- __About Section__
+### About Section

   - The About section informs the user of how the club began, how long it's been running, the League and Division the football team is in and how to apply to join the team.
   - This user will see that the club is a successful local team, who has won a Division Championship, and that the team consists of local men from the community.
 This will hopefully encourage new people to join.